 #7 – For Planning and Future Forecasting of the Firm

 Analysts and managers can find a trend and use the trend for future forecasting and can also be used for critical decision making by external stakeholders like the investors.
 They can analyze whether they should invest in a project or not.

 #8 – To Compare the Performance of the Firms

-The main use of ratio analysis is that the strengths and weakness of each firm can be compared.
-The ratios can be also compared to the firm’s previous ratio and will help to analyze whether progress has been made by the company.
+The main use of ratio analysis is that the strengths and weaknesses of each firm can be compared.
+The ratios can also be compared to the firm’s previous ratio and will help to analyze whether progress has been made by the company.